 The messages emerging from the majority of aging studies are still not entirely clear.
 However, most of the studies do implicate toxic oxidants (free radicals produced during cellular metabolism) and environmental agents (toxic chemicals, radiation, UV light) as important factors involved in accelerating the aging process.
 That is, factors that place stress on the cell appear to be directly involved in the activation of biochemical pathways leading to cellular senescence and ultimately death.

-I have a question about the product HGH and Juvenon.
+I have a question about HGH and the cell health supplement Juvenon.
 What’s the difference?
 Should I try to take Juvenon or HGH?
-I am a 41 year old female and I noticed age creeping in.
+I am a 41 year old female and I have noticed age creeping in.

 C.B.,via emailBenjamin V. Treadwell, Ph.D. is a member of Juvenon’s Scientific Advisory Board and formerly an associate professor at Harvard Medical School.

 Juvenon™ Cellular Health Supplement does not contain hormones.
 It contains compounds our bodies normally make, until cellular aging takes its toll.
 What is cellular aging?
 The short answer is that it’s the process in which our cells become less efficient at preventing or offsetting the damage of free radicals.
 For example, as we age, the quantity of key nutrients that our cells produce and synthesize begins to diminish.
 Fortunately, cellular supplements, such as the Juvenon tablets you refer to, help maintain normal healthy levels of these important nutrients.
 Thus they promote cellular health and increase the production of energy by the mitochondria in the cell.